 - Agricultural supplies were given to 300 family farms in the Borno state.

 - Bro.
-Saleh and thirty-five farmer evangelists committed to befriend 100 Muslims each in 2012.
-These friendships yielded opportunities to share the Gospel, and many now attend church––hungry to know Jesus more.
+Saleh and thirty-five farmer evangelists committed to befriend 100 Muslims each year.
+These friendships yield opportunities to share the Gospel, and many now attend church––hungry to know Jesus more.

-Calls of Hope’s farmer evangelists are very experienced in agricultural techniques and they use their talents as a means to start a conversation about Jesus with their neighbors.
+As Muslim neighbors notice their crop yields, our farmer evangelists plant seeds of the Gospel.
+The very Muslims, who murdered their family members and destroyed their homes, ask the Christians for help.
 The evangelists begin by planting crops on a leased plot of land, as the crops begin to grow, nearby villagers take notice of the success that these farmers are having, thus a conversation begins.
-Curiosity about fertilizer and farming methods leads to relational evangelism and the presentation of the gospel message to Muslim farmers.
+Curiosity about fertilizer and farming methods leads to relational evangelism and the presentation of the Gospel message to Muslim farmers.
 When enough people in a village have accepted Christ and grown in their faith, a church is established in the area and farmer evangelists are sent out to other nearby villages to start the process again.

 The goat project